mlovse1/jenkins/README.md

 # jenkins
-This for jenkins and git integration
+This is for jenkins and git integration